Two killed as Kenyan police disperse supporters cheering opposition leader

 Ahead of Monday’s Supreme Court ruling, Kenya Airways’ chairman told an investor briefing on Friday: “Hopefully we don’t have another presidential election so we can get on with life.”

-Reporting by Thomas Mukoya and Baz Ratner; Additional reporting by Duncan Miriri; Writing by Maggie Fick; Editing by Janet Lawrence
+Additional reporting by Duncan Miriri; Writing by Maggie Fick; Editing by Jeremy Gaunt